librazhd7/gentoo/README.md

 > [!TIP]
 > to generate all locales specified in the /etc/locale.gen file: `locale-gen` \
-> to select the timezone for the system: `timedatectl set-timezone Europe/Stockholm`
+> to select the timezone for the system: `ln -sf ../usr/share/zoneinfo/Europe/Stockholm /etc/localtime`

 ### installing firmware[^9] [^10] [^11], bootloader[^12] and kernel[^13]
 ```